-In case the Master Code is forgotten, apply the following procedures precisely to set keypad into programming mode with DAP code:
+In case the Master Code is forgotten, apply the following procedures precisely to set keypad into programming mode with DAP jumper & DAP code:

-- 1. Switch OFF all the power for 1 minute to ensure that the keypad is fully discharged. - Switch ON power again.
+- Switch OFF all the power for 1 minute to ensure that the keypad is fully discharged.
+Then, open the keypad box carefully. - Switch ON power again.
 The keypad is in Power-up Mode for 1 minute.
 The buzzer gives continuous beeps and the Status LED is flashing.
-This is the only time frame to accept the DAP code. - Press the Egress Button (the button connecting accross EG IN, (Terminal 9) and (-)GND, (Terminal 15) once to enable the keypad for accepting DAP code.
-The power-up beep stops after the Egress Button is pressed. - 4.
-Key in the DAP code 2323 and validate it with 2 (or 4 4).
-The Status LED is ON and the keypad is in programming mode like using Master Code.
+This is the only time frame for accepting direct access to programming mode. - 3.
+Use a metal wire to momentary touch the "EG IN" terminal and the "(-) GND" erminal on the keypad. - The power-up beeping stops - Now the keypad is ready to accept the DAP code 2828.

+4. Key in the DAP code 2323 and validate it with 🗈 🗈.
+The Status LED is ON and the keypad is i programming mode like using Master Code.
 It is ready to accept new programming data as long as you like until exit programming mode.